Aquatic Invasive Species

 Learn frequently asked questions about invasive mussels.

-Watch our video about how invasive mussels could affect the Okanagan.
+Learn about how invasive mussels could affect the Okanagan through an interactive video.

 Invasive mussels in hand